-The interior motifs are a resemblance of local handicrafts and weaving patterns, with the stunning combination of stainless steel and glass to form beatiful Islamic patterns.
-The design of each tower's floor plate is based on simple Islamic geometric forms of two interlocking squares, creating a shape of eight-pointed stars.
-Architecturally, these forms represent important Islamic principles of unity, harmony, stability and rationality.
+The interior motifs are designed to resemble Malaysia’s local handicrafts and weaving patterns, with a stunning combination of stainless steel and glass finishing on the building to form beautiful Islamic patterns.
+The design of each tower floor plate is based on simple Islamic geometric forms of two interlocking squares, creating a shape of an eight-pointed star.
+Architecturally, these forms represent the important Islamic principles of unity, harmony, stability and rationality.

 Islamic Patterns ; Rub El Hizb

-The towers were designed by Argentine architect César Pelli.
-The first design was not to Prime Minister Mahathir's satisfaction, as he felt it was not Malaysian enough.
-He wanted a building that would be identifiably Malaysian that was of world class standard, and which Malaysians could be proud of.
-At first Pelli struggled to understand what it meant to be “uniquely Malaysian”.
-Eventually Mahathir Mohamad understood what he wanted the towers to look like: an eight-pointed star (when seen from the top), which in Islamic culture represents unity, harmony, stability, and rationality
+The towers were designed by a renowned Argentine architect - César Pelli.
+The first design fell just a bit short of Prime Minister Mahathir's satisfaction, as he felt that there was more room to insert something uniquely Malaysian in the design.
+He wanted a building that would be identifiably Malaysian, was of world class standard, and which Malaysians will inevitably be proud of.
+Through a series of edits, eventually, the Prime Minister understood what he wanted the towers to resemble; an eight-pointed star (when seen from the top), which represents unity, harmony, stability, and rationality in the Islamic cultures.

-One concern Pelli have for the new design is its possibly limited floor space.
-To solve this problem, he adds semicircles to each of the inner angles.
-Each tower would now have 43,600 square yards (36,455 m2) of floor space, including an additional circular annex referred to as ‘bustle’, standing 44 stories high.
+One concern Pelli had for the new design is the limited floor space.
+To overcome this concern, he added semicircles to each of the inner angles.
+Each tower now has a total of 43,600 square yards (36,455 m2) of floor space, including an additional circular annex referred to as ‘bustle’, standing 44 stories high.

-The towers are 'intelligent' structures, built with a system that seamlessly coordinates telecommunications, environment control, power supply, lighting, fire and smoke control, and building security.
+Both towers are 'intelligent' structures, built with a system that seamlessly and simultaneously coordinates telecommunications, environment control, power supply, lighting, fire and smoke control, and building security.

-88-storey with 5 underground levels for car park and mechanical services
+Each tower is 88 storeys high with 5 underground levels for car park and mechanical services.

-The construction of PETRONAS Twin Towers took 6 years and a fortune of over 6 billion Ringgit Malaysia (USD 1.6 billion) to complete.
-Built with 899000 square feet of stainless-steel extrusions, the building was surprisingly void of heat and UV rays, thanks to the addition of 590000 square feet of lamination glass into the building structure.
-With such heavy encasing to the building, it is no wonder that it has the tremendous body it is now, that would require 2 months just to clean each and every single glass panel!
+The construction of PETRONAS Twin Towers took 6 years and costed the country a fortune of over RM 6 billion (USD $1.6 billion) to complete.
+Built with 899,000 ft² of stainless-steel extrusions, the building was surprisingly void of heat and UV rays, thanks to the addition of 590,000 ft² of lamination glass over the surface of the skyscraper which would require 2 whole months just to clean each and every single glass panel!